suncoast-devs/handbook/lessons/js-ui-as-state/index.md

 ## What if the user interface was simply a representation of state?

-Lets take our simple example of the counter.
+Let's take our simple example of the counter.
 What if we did not have to manually adjust the user interface each time we changed the counter?
 That is what if the logic flow was as follows:

 ```
 initialize counter to 0